Izenda7Series/docs-html/_sources/install/doc_upgrade_guide.rst.txt

    *  .. _Upgrade_Izenda_App_folder:

       .. figure:: /_static/images/Izenda_App_folder2.png
-         :align: right
-         :width: 482px

          Front-end package

-      Locating the Schema Migration Scripts. |br|
+      Locating the Schema Migration Scripts.

 The Schema Migration Assistant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you are upgrading your environment to two or more versions newer than your current version, it is recommended that you utilize the ` Schema Migration Assistant <https://tools.izenda.com/>`__ to compile and download all necessary scripts for your upgrade.
+If you are upgrading your environment to two or more versions newer than your current version, it is recommended that you utilize the `Schema Migration Assistant
+<https://tools.izenda.com/>`_  to compile and download all necessary scripts for your upgrade.
 This tool allows you to specify your Current Version, Target Version, and Database Type.
 If the "Download as sql script" is checked, your compiled script will automatically be downloaded.
 If this option is unchecked, your compiled script will be displayed in your browser.

       .. figure:: /_static/images/schema_migration_assistant.png